ethereum/eth-tester/README.md

 ### Fork Rules
 <a id="fork-rules"></a>

-Ethereum tester uses the London fork rules, starting at block 0.
+Ethereum tester uses the Paris (PoS) fork rules, starting at block 0.

 ### Time Travel
 <a id="time-travel"></a>